 The desolateness of the area combined with an expansive space filled with tall pine trees and the haunted history of the forest make it a great place to take an October walk or bike ride.

 This forest just has an incredibly spooky feel.
 Every time I visit I have an eerie feeling that someone is behind me.
 While riding my bike, I tend to constantly check over my shoulder.
 Walking the trails feels like an endless maze of eerie pine trees.
 It feels as if you are somewhere else far away from civilization.
-A truly beautiful space, but creepy at the same time.
+A truly beautiful space, but creepy and desolate at the same time.

 With all the reported sightings, strange background history, and overall eerie atmosphere, there has to be something lurking in this forest.
 Not sure what it is, but Myles Standish is one place where I wouldn’t want to get stuck at night!